HaochenWang1243/haochenwang1243.github.io/articles/LTV channel and doppler spectrum.md

-💯 Perfect question — and you’re absolutely right to notice that subtle assumption.
-Yes — when we talk about the **Doppler spectrum** at a fixed delay, we’re implicitly grouping together **multiple multipath components that have approximately the same propagation delay**.
+When we talk about the **Doppler spectrum** at a fixed delay, we’re implicitly grouping together **multiple multipath components that have approximately the same propagation delay**.

 Let’s unpack this carefully and see *why* this makes sense, physically and mathematically.